-Sound and electricity may boost walking after spinal cord injury
+Sound and shock combo aims to boost walking after spinal injury

 NCT ID NCT07223710